Interview by Meritxell Rosell

 His latest space explorations come from the hand of London-based online radio station NTS and see Mills collaborating with NASA for a series of radio shows called The Outer Limits.
 The show is titled after an American Sci-Fi TV series from the 1960s and will feature new and unreleased music by Mills and guest musicians through a space-themed script, exploring astrophysics and science fiction.

-Explorer of the unknown and the depths of the human condition through his conceptual and multidisciplinary approach, Jeff Mills’ productions, also full of a futuristic melancholy taking from Tarkovsky’s films, won’t cease to stimulate and make us wonder what is expecting for us out there and pose a possible escape from time and space into new twilight zones.
+Explorer of the unknown and the depths of the human condition through his conceptual and multidisciplinary approach, Jeff Mills’ productions, also full of a futuristic melancholy taken from Tarkovsky’s films, won’t cease to stimulate and make us wonder what is expected of us out there and pose a possible escape from time and space into new twilight zones.

 Underground Resistance, the music label you founded alongside Mike Banks, which shaped the history of electronic music, picked up on some of Afrofuturism ideals and emancipation through technology and enhanced futures.
 In the disrupted times we are living nowadays, how do you see the evolution of those ideals almost 30 years later?

 I feel that the more awareness a person has of their place in this World, the clearer the path to understanding which way one could live and exist.
-Therefore, capitalising Afrofuturism or Futurism in general is the product of a desire to achieve this knowledge.
+Therefore, capitalising on Afrofuturism or Futurism, in general, is the product of a desire to achieve this knowledge.
 Humans are always looking forward to one way or another.

-You’ve been working/collaborating with orchestras for over 10 years now, from movies scores adaptations, such as Fritz Lang’s Metropolis and Georges Melies A Trip to the Moon, to your most recent projects Lost in Space and Planets.
+You’ve been working/collaborating with orchestras for over 10 years now, from movie scores adaptations, such as Fritz Lang’s Metropolis and Georges Melies A Trip to the Moon, to your most recent projects, Lost in Space and Planets.
 What are the most significant challenges in finding common ground between orchestral and electronic music, both in composition and performance?

-After more than a decade of working between the two genres, I’m more than convinced that the relationship between the two work.
-At the same time, I also understand that it can be hard for some people to recognise the value in the process – that people (even the most dedicated in Music) occasionally needs to be reminded that music didn’t evolve by staying the same.
+After more than a decade of working between the two genres, I’m more than convinced that the relationship between the two works.
+At the same time, I also understand that it can be hard for some people to recognise the value in the process – that people (even the most dedicated in Music) occasionally need to be reminded that music doesn’t evolve by staying the same.

 What new territories do you feel you still need to explore or take your work into?

-I’m searching to find ways to make people recognise the other ways of experiencing music.
-Not just as “the listener”, but as a contributor or instigator.
-Having a bigger role in the process.
+I’m searching for ways to make people recognise the other ways of experiencing music.
+Not just as “the listener” but as a contributor or instigator.
+I am having a bigger role in the process.